 Rotation is not a default setting in all Adhese accounts.

 Rotation cannot be combined with other settings such as all-together and exclusive.

 In the To reach field, enter the volume of impressions, clicks, etc. the booking should obtain.
 The delivery of the booking will stop if the desired volume is attained.

-The forecasting figures of a booking will change according to the to reach volume and will predict whether or not a booking will reach its goals.
+The forecasting figures for a booking will change according to the to reach volume and will predict whether or not a booking will reach its goals.

-It is possible that the delivery of a booking stops before the volume of the booking is reached.
-If this is true, you have likely combined multiple goals.
+If the delivery of a booking stops before the volume of the booking is reached, you have likely combined multiple goals.
 Check the volume at the campaign level.
-Ensure some logic between the to reach volume of a campaign and its individual bookings if you combine multiple goals.
+If you combine multiple goals, ensure some logic between the to reach volume of a campaign and its individual bookings.

 Select one of the following objective's units from the Unit drop-down:

 - Unique visitors

 - Tracking of certain events, for example, leads, purchases, etc.